Q: What do you call an acid with an attitude?

 - The world is made up of materials after all!
 MSE160 provides you with a great perspective as to how things work and some insight into manufacturing processes.

-- You will learn how material selection works.
+- You’ll learn how material selection works.
 This is a skill you can apply in Praxis II and III, design teams, projects beyond first year, and more.

 - You’ll gain an appreciation for the practical applications of fundamental science.
 For example, you’ll understand why plastic bag handles elongate but do not break, even when supporting heavy loads.
 You’ll also see how knowledge of electron energy levels and light emission can lead to better TV screens.

 - MSE160 will connect atomic physics, chemistry, mechanics, biology, and more, showing the interconnectedness of science fields.
-This course will provide a basis for several courses in the Aerospace Engineering and Biomedical Systems Engineering majors, in general, every engineering discipline will involve some more material science courses.
+This course will provide a basis for several courses in the Aerospace Engineering and Biomedical Systems Engineering majors, though every engineering discipline typically involve material science courses.